The Structural Carbon Tool - version 3

 Use this tool to help you quickly estimate the embodied carbon in your structures.

-Version 2 of the Structural carbon tool is aligned with the IStructE guide ‘How to calculate embodied carbon’ 2nd edition.
-For an overview of the edits made to this edition of the guide, please visit this page.
+Version 3 of The Structural Carbon Tool is aligned with the IStructE guide ‘How to calculate embodied carbon’ 3rd edition.
+An overview of the edits made to this edition of the guide will be available soon.

 Please use the tool with Microsoft Excel 2016 or a newer version.